ANBU-THURAN/Simple-Contact-Management-System/README.md

 Mini Project - Created using SQLite and Python

 Developed for increasing my understanding in python and sqlite databases.
-So not much focus was on ui and was created with a simple GUI
+So not much focus was on ui and was created with a simple GUI.